 Exchanges With Historic Whaling and Trading Partners—$8.6 million

 The programs could get money from the department under other funding streams.
 But more likely than not, most of them aren’t going to get any more funding from the feds, possibly forever.

 It’s been a rather dark month for public educators.
 Important ideas and organizations I and others hold dear are under attack.
 At this moment, it would be so easy to let the angry voices win, to rage and fume and fuss and whine and complain and surrender to the rhetoric that makes teachers out to be the bad guys.
 And the thoughtful stuff that we believe in to be a distraction.

 It would feel nice to call names and scream screams and otherwise cynically retreat into mumbles of nonproductive foolishness.
 It would be cathartic even.

 But that wouldn’t be the right thing to do.
 No. The right thing to do is to take a deep breath, pause for a moment of reflection, and then to talk back.
 Kindly.
 Firmly.
 Consistently.

-I was reminded of this last night as I remembered a moment in the past where things looked dark for public television.1 And a man I admire very much gently spoke truth to power.
+I was reminded of this last night as I remembered a moment in the past where things looked dark for public television. ((Everything old is new again.
+Things look dark for PBS and NPR rather cyclically.))
+And a man I admire very much gently spoke truth to power.
 And helped restored the funding.